Foofie4ev/slice_SCOREBOARD/README.md

 # slice_SCOREBOARD
-assets for the slice scorekeeping html app
+Code and assets for a scoreboard app for Slice The Tennis Card Game.